 The Story Behind Design Kuno

 Design Kuno came about from the pressure and frustration of having to come up with a unique brand name.
 Being a fresh uni graduand, I didn’t feel like I was worthy enough to be called a designer– yet.
 Kuno in Filipino means “as it is said” or “so they say”.
 The brand literally translates to Designer so they say.
 I always found it funny in the beginning but I decided to stick to it since the word Kuneho wasn’t that far off from Kuno… I think?
 Kuneho in Filipino translates to “rabbit” and I have always wanted to have some rabbit element in my brand.
-My partner laughed at the idea but was (and still is) my greatest supporter and helped create the logo.
+My partner (now husband) laughed at the idea but was (and still is) my greatest supporter and helped create the logo.

 I am working around my day job schedule and would be happy to take small projects that I can work on during the weekends.